 Q: Will there be age group awards?

-A: Age group awards will be awarded 3 deep in The Woodlands Marathon, Half Marathon, 10k and 5k.
+A: Age group awards will be awarded 3 deep in The Woodlands Marathon, Half Marathon, 10K and 5K.
 Award winners must be present or may have someone pick up their award for them.
 There will be designated award pick up day 2 weeks after the event.
 Awards will not be mailed after the event.
+No Award Ceremony for the 2021 event.
+Winners will be notified by email and mail.

 Q: Is there prize money?